 For example, you can’t eat healthy, and you are going out with people who eat whatever they desire.
 There’s a bit of contradiction here, and usually you will end up in 2 spots:

-- The second one, you end up in verbal fights, unnecessary arguments which will lead to emotional pressure like anger, frustration, and the need to revenge.
+- The second one, you end up in verbal fights, unnecessary arguments which will lead to emotional pressure like anger, frustration, and the need to get revenge.

 Step 2: Strive For Small Wins

-Usually those people aren’t showing you the big picture, how they were, and how they became, and everything in between.
+Usually those people aren’t showing you the big picture, how they were, how they became, and everything in between.

-So, we think, in order to become successful, and disciplined, I have to do, and apply whatever they are doing for peak performance.
+So we think in order to become successful and disciplined, I have to do and apply whatever they are doing for peak performance.
 Wrong idea.

 Or I need to go after big things, or think big, and you haven’t made a dime online for example.
 That’s what I experienced by myself, and was holding me back for years, and I cut them off from your life, and everything changed positively.